Billy-Spearman-WCCI/RaceCarExtension/README.md

 // Account a = b.build();
 ```

 * **Convention over Configuration** -- Put things where the framework expects and you don't to tell it explicitly.
-So
-  IntelliJ *expects* that code will be in src/main/java and src/test/java.
-If you that, your configuration is *much*
+    * IntelliJ *expects* that code will be in src/main/java and src/test/java.
-  easier.
+      If you that, your configuration is *much* easier.
+    * Spring *expects* that all components you wish for it to discover are in either:
+      (1) in the same package as the class annotated with `@SpringBootApplication`, or
+      (2) in a subpackage thereof.
+    * Spring will automatically serve resources in `src/main/resources/static`,
+      e.g. `src/main/resources/static/index.html`.
+    * Spring expects to find Thymeleaf templates in `src/main/resources/templates`

 ## Code exploration styles